keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 #### How do we identify members of our congregation who could be fit for sending?

+What does a potential missionary look like?
+Is there a cookie cutter outline?
+Are there qualities that every missionary has?
+Are there qualities that every missionary needs?
+Are these qualities already present or do we help to cultivate them?
+How much time and effort will this take?
+These questions and more arise when we think about identifying members of our congregation that could be fit for sending.
+These questions may seem insurmountable.
+Yet, the Bible gives us many examples of local congregations raising up laborers to be sent out.
+The first example that comes to mind is Acts 13, where the church in Antioch sets aside Paul and Barnabas under the inspiration of the Holy Spirit.
+Then, in the rest of Acts, we see Paul encouraging local churches to raise up laborers to do this kind of ministry also (Timothy, Apollos, and others in Paul's band).
+Romans 10 also puts pressure on us as believers.
+For how can people hear if they are people bringing the Gospel to them?
+This mandate is for the church.
+The church is called by God to be a kingdom outpost that raises up laborers to go with the Gospel.
+Thus, identification is an important role played by the church.

+Keelan Cook has written an article about this titled, [*Identifying to Send: Examine These Three Areas in a Person's Life*](https://keelancook.com/2020/03/23/identifying-to-send/).
+This article lists out the 3 C's for identification: Character, Calling, and Competency.
+Take a look at this article to see how you can begin identifying members of your congregation today!

 ### Equipping

 #### How do we equip our members who have been called or who we have identified?

+Equipping can seem like a giant task for pastors.
+Some might think that they have no additional space to equip laborers to be missionaries when they are dealing with weddings, funerals, and the everyday rhythms of ministry.
+Yet, God has called the church to equip laborers in many ways that the nations might be reached with the Gospel.
+Today, there are many ways this can be done.
+Members of our congregations can go to seminaries, Bible colleges, and more.
+Yet, it is also important that this be a partnership and that local churches get involved in this process.

+Again, Keelan Cook has written an article about this very topic titled, [*How One Church Prepares its Missionaries Before they Go*](https://keelancook.com/2016/02/03/how-one-church-prepares-its-missionaries-before-they-go/).

+Southeastern has a new program titled [**EQUIP**](https://www.sebts.edu/academics/the-equip-network/) which discusses how local churches can be more involved in their members theological education.
+Feel free to reach out to this office to see how your church might be able to participate today!

+The Sent Life Podcast recently released a podcast about the crucial role of the church in developing missionaries.
+You can find that podcast [here.](https://www.thecgcs.org/resources/podcast/the-crucial-role-of-the-church-in-developing-missionaries/)

 ---